corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 ## Keep the functions boring

-I’m not philosophically opposed to Rust ever gaining named parameters.
+I’m not philosophically opposed to Rust ever gaining named arguments.

 There may be a proposal that finds a tiny, coherent design which handles patterns, function pointers, traits, evaluation order, compatibility, and all the other sharp edges Steve describes.
 Language design is full of features that initially look impossible and eventually acquire a satisfying formulation.